 “Straight from the ball?
 Wow, you got this far and it still fell through...”
 Mora took an exaggerated look at the ceiling.
 A pitiful sigh came from the seat beside her.

 “My, my, rest now, you gave it your all.
-So, if you don’t mind telling me, what went wrong?”
+So, if you wouldn’t mind telling me, what went wrong?”
 Mora asked Terra as she seated herself.
 Her husband, Rubal, passed Terra’s order to the waiter.
 “I thought the Secretarius family’s third son Elephas was a good match, but there were things you didn’t like about him, weren't there?
 Did he step on your foot during the dance?”

 “Thanks for the concern,” Terra lifted her face and looked at her aunt, dark green eyes drowning in exhaustion.
 “But I didn’t turn him down, he turned me down.
 Ah, he didn't step on my foot though.”

 Her shoulders tightened apologetically, and she began to explain.
-“Yesterday we went out for a net throwing trial and I didn’t meet his standards.
+“Yesterday we went out for a net throwing trial, and I didn’t meet his standards.
 We followed the usual approach a few times, but none of our attempts went well.
 I thought that we just needed to keep trying until we got it, but at the party he said ‘your nets are too complicated for me’...”

 “Oh my, if only he had been a more skilled twister...”